 '''

 int KheTimeSetTimeCount(KHE_TIME_SET ts);

 KHE_TIME KheTimeSetTime(KHE_TIME_SET ts, int i);

+in the usual way.
+There is also

 '''

+'''

-int KheTimeSetTimeIndex(KHE\TIME\SET ts, int i);
+int KheTimeSetTimeIndex(KHE_TIME_SET ts, int i);

+'''

 which returns the index of the ith time, rather than the time itself.
 Irrespective of the order in which the times were added, they are stored and visited in order of increasing index.